Golden EU passports more risky than indicated

 ... or join as a group

-But it left out tougher provisions contained in an earlier draft, seen by the the Organised Crime and Corruption Reporting Project (OCCRP), a club of investigative journalists.
+But it left out tougher provisions contained in an earlier draft, seen by the Organised Crime and Corruption Reporting Project (OCCRP), a club of investigative journalists.

 This October 2018 draft had proposed "member states should not accept investor scheme applications from persons listed on UN and EU sanctions lists."